JardaniWorld/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This script executes to write on a file the output of a given command
+This script executes to duplicate the laast line of a file